 One of my current research projects asks: How can a for-profit firm take control of a non-profit organization?
 I look at this question through the case of Club Intrawest, a non-profit non-stock association that was created by Intrawest ULC (a for-profit firm).
-The field of research is the timeshare industry.
-I look at the case over a 25-year period, using institutional theory.
-The research also has an applied component: the intent is to share findings to concerned stakeholders (members, government officials, regulators, etc…) on both how the industry operates and potential corporate wrong-doing / ethical issues.
+The report is in the publishing process.

 Disclaimer.
 All views expressed in the report are my own and do not represent the opinions of any entity whatsoever with which I have been, am now, or will be affiliated.

 This report (1) assists current members to understand both their standing in the timeshare program, and (2) informs prospective buyers on the possible consequences of purchasing an Embarc timeshare product.
 The findings demonstrate discrepancies between what the original developer, Intrawest, sold to consumers and what they reported to shareholders, specifically as it relates to the ownership of the timeshare property itself.
 Findings also explain how the nonprofit member association, presented as a stand-alone organization that acts as an agent for the members (the timeshare consumer), is actually controlled by the developer (Diamond Resorts, DRI).
 This report significantly expands upon two key findings of the Canadian tax case.